anttisalonen/progbook/rst/ajax.rst

 * Lines 2-4: We define the *callback* - a function which will be called later, but not now
 * Line 5: We send the request to the server (via HTTP)

 After the request is sent to the server, the server (our Python code) will handle it and send something back (via HTTP).
 As this goes over the network it can take several milliseconds or even longer depending on what the server does.
-Once the server has sent the reply, the browser will receive it and its Javascript interpreter will call the function that was defined in lines 2-4 with the data from the server.
+Once the server has sent the reply, the browser will receive it and its JavaScript interpreter will call the function that was defined in lines 2-4 with the data from the server.
 In this case, the HTML element with ID "foo" will have its value changed, i.e. the result from the server is visible to the user.

 What makes this asynchronous is that we define code which isn't run synchronously with the execution flow otherwise.

 XmlHttpRequest
 ==============

 XmlHttpRequest is an API that allows asynchronous communication with the server.
-It's now standardised across browsers such that all major browsers provide this API, allowing us as Javascript programmers to send and receive data from the server via HTTP.
+It's now standardised across browsers such that all major browsers provide this API, allowing us as JavaScript programmers to send and receive data from the server via HTTP.
 It's called XmlHttpRequest (probably) because it was originally mainly used to send and receive XML data, but in general it can be used to transfer any data.
 Specifically, we'll be using it to transfer JSON.

 .. topic:: XML and JSON